SamBailey6194/photo-guides/README.md

 - The majority of the text (not the code) has been generated first using chatgpt and then edited.
 - All icons were taken from [Font Awesome](https://fontawesome.com/)
+- All fonts taken from Google Fonts using the import link

 ### Media